-Treatment of diabetes is nothing just to control blood sugar level.
-Selection of foods is the most considerable issue as persons with diabetes should avoid foods, which spike sugar level, like those with high carbohydrate, starchy foods, and foods with Hyperglycemia of higher GI(Glycemic Index) index.
-Considering these factors this article makes an endeavor to highlight essential ingredients of some food items which can be included in the diabetic meal plan for a person with the diabetic or pre-diabetic condition.
+Treatment of diabetes is nothing just to control the blood sugar levels.
+Selection of foods is the most considerable issue as persons with diabetes should avoid foods, which spike sugar level, like those with high-carbohydrate, starchy foods, and foods with Hyperglycemia of higher GI(Glycemic Index) index.
+Considering these factors, this article makes an endeavor to highlight essential ingredients of some food items which can be included in the diabetic meal plan for a person with the diabetic or pre-diabetic condition.
 An appropriate portion of these foods not only contribute to managing your blood sugar level but also keeps you healthy and active.

 One basic condition of good foods for diabetes is that the food must be rich in chromium.
-As chromium encourages your body cells to absorb sugar from the blood, it plays a key role to control blood sugar level[i].
-Chromium is provided in many fruits that are said as the diabetes-friendly fruits and also vegetables, which are called as the good vegetables for diabetes.
-In addition to chromium, your diabetic meal plan must also include a healthy diet that provides you required heat and energy to your body with the controlled amount of carbohydrate.
+As chromium encourages your body cells to absorb sugar from the blood, it plays a key role to control blood sugar level].
+Chromium is provided in many fruits that are said as the diabetes-friendly fruits and also vegetables, which are called the good vegetables for diabetes.
+In addition to chromium, your diabetic meal plan must also include a healthy diet that provides you the required to heat and energy to your body with a controlled amount of carbohydrate.

 Keeping this in view, under-mentioned grain products, potatoes, legumes and nuts, seafood, meats, and dairy products have been recommended for your diabetic meal plan in addition to those diabetic friendly fruits and vegetables.
 If you are aware of the daily intake of these foods, there is no reason for you to worry about the control of blood sugar level as well as other diseases associated with diabetes.